Getting In

 ⏱️ Runtime & Duration

-The total runtime of Getting In is 94 minutes (1h 34m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Getting In (1994) is 94 minutes (1h 34m).
+Directed by Doug Liman, the film runs for 94 minutes in its complete theatrical version.

 Verdict Summary